tetsushijp/AEP-Hands-on-Labs/labs/fsi6/Foundations/Datasets.md

     ![Demo](./images/datasetpreview.png)

 8. Congratulations!
-You created a dataset and import JSON file.
+You created a dataset and imported a JSON file.

 <br>